jspm/babel-plugin-transform-cjs-dew/README.md

-# Babel CommonJS -> ESDEW Format
+# Babel CommonJS -> DEM Format

-ESDEW is an ES Deferred Execution Wrapper format that allows supporting CommonJS execution semantics through an ES modules protocol.
+DEM is an ES Deferred Execution Module format that allows supporting CommonJS execution semantics through an ES modules protocol.

 _Modules converted in this way can only import from other modules converted to this format._